ac-rad/franka_arm_infra/README.md

 ## Using frankapy
 Frankapy can be used with the real time docker and optionally with workstation_computer docker(if you don't use a docker for workstation, build and use [this frankapy](https://github.com/Ruthrash/frankapy))

-**First** In your realtime pc, start the realtime computer docker with,
+In your realtime pc, start the realtime computer docker with,
 ```
 sudo docker-compose --no-recreate -f docker/realtime_computer/docker-compose-gui.yml up
 ```